defenseunicorns/doc-site-template/README.md

 You can modify the color theme to match your product's by changing the `$secondary` color variable in [_variables_project.scss](assets/scss/_variables_project.scss).

 [Color Palette](https://www.figma.com/file/aNnt9Ip7IFTs9hnfqrYGl4/Unicorn-UI?type=design&mode=design)

+To modify the favicon, replace the Doug icons in `static/favicons` with the icons of your choosing.
+You can use [IconGen](http://cthedot.de/icongen) to create the icons in the multiple sizes needed.
+Make sure and replace all of the sizes or it will use the theme's default of Doug.

+To modify the logo on your Navbar, change the `navbar_logo` setting under `params.ui` in `hugo.toml`.
+The logo should be an SVG.